pnp/cli-microsoft365/docs/manual/docs/cmd/cli/completion/completion-pwsh-setup.md

 ## Remarks

-This commands sets up command completion for the Office 365 CLI in PowerShell by registering a custom PowerShell argument completer in the specified profile.
-Because Office 365 CLI is not a native PowerShell module, it requires a custom completer to provide completion.
+This commands sets up command completion for the CLI for Microsoft 365 in PowerShell by registering a custom PowerShell argument completer in the specified profile.
+Because CLI for Microsoft 365 is not a native PowerShell module, it requires a custom completer to provide completion.

 If the specified profile path doesn't exist, the CLI will try to create it.